 If you are lucky enough to ask for a Marijuana plant from your friend/relative, you can skip this one.

-For people who have the marijuana seeds, the easiest way to germinate your seeds is through the paper towel method, you just simply wet your paper towel and put the seeds inside and fold the towel.
-After that, enclose them with 2 plates and place them where it is safe for them to avoid contact with other unwanted visitors.
+For people who have marijuana seeds, the easiest way to germinate them is through the Paper Towel Method.
+You need to simply wet your paper towel, put the seeds inside, and fold the towel.
+After that, enclose them in 2 plates and place them in a safe and secluded area to avoid contact with unwanted visitors.

 Step 7: Vegetative Phase

-Once your plants grow their first leaves, this is already called the vegetative stage.
-This is the part where it is thrilling the most; this is the stage where they grow fast, especially when you provide warmer temperatures similar to room temperature—around 20C to 30C.
+Once your plants grow their first leaves, they have already reached the vegetative stage.
+This is the most thrilling part.
+This is the stage where they grow fast, especially when you set warmer temperatures similar to a room temperature—around 20°C to 30°C.

-In this stage, your plant only does one thing.
-Keep GROWING!
+In this stage, your plant only does one thing—they keep GROWING!
 However, they are not forming flowers and buds yet.
 Don’t get too excited!

-If you are feeding your plant with nutrients, start only by 50%, or if you think they need the nutrients.
-When they exhibit poor leaf quality, it might be time to provide them with all the nutrients and water.
-Once they grow vigorously, up for nutrients supply to 75%, always remember not to overfeed them, too much of a good thing plays a detrimental factor on how they grow.
+If you are feeding your plant with nutrients, start only at 50%.
+When they exhibit poor leaf quality, it might be time to provide them with sufficient nutrients and water.
+Once they grow vigorously, up the nutrients supply to 75%.
+Always remember to not overfeed them.
+Too much of a good thing is a detrimental factor to their growth.

 Step 8: Flowering Phase

 This is the part where it gets very exciting!
-Your plants will start to grow flowers and buds until the last harvest!
+Your plants will start to grow flowers and buds until the harvest period!
 However, during this stage, you need to do the following:

 - Toss out all males!